blindsweatyhansolo/popcornpals/README.md

 ## [Installation:](#table-of-contents)

-To use *PopcornPals*, all you need to do is visit the live site *[here on Heroku]*(https://popcornpals.herokuapp.com/).
+To use *PopcornPals*, all you need to do is visit the live site [here on Heroku](https://popcornpals.herokuapp.com/).
 To access all features, sign up for an account.

 To work with this project's code base, ensure that you have Node.js and MongoDB pre-installed on your machine.